Skip to main content

 Alert Only on People Events

-In addition to configuring motion sensitivity and duration, you can minimize alerts from a camera by only triggering it when a moving person is detected by the camera anywhere in its field of view or within specific region of interest (if selected).
+In addition to configuring motion sensitivity and duration, you can minimize alerts from a camera by triggering it when a moving person is detected by the camera anywhere in its field of view or within specific region of interest (if selected).

-When Alert Only on People Events is enabled the alert is sent only if person's motion is detected and motion matches the alert configuration: areas of interest, sensitivity and duration.
+When 'Alert Only on People Events' is enabled, alerts are sent only if a person's motion is detected and matches the alert configuration, including areas of interest, sensitivity, and duration.

 Configuring Email Recipients